galithilak/To-Do-List-Web-App/readme.md

 Learning Opportunities:
 This project will give you hands-on experience with building a basic backend API, handling data storage with a database, and connecting the frontend to the backend using HTTP requests.
 Additionally, you'll get familiar with concepts like CRUD operations, routing, and working with data in a web application.

-Sure!
-Below is a basic file structure for the "To-Do List Web App" project using Node.js with Express as the backend and a simple frontend without any frontend framework:
+If you want to build the "To-Do List Web App" project using Django as the backend framework, the file structure might look something like this:

 ```
 todo-list-app/
 ├── backend/
+│   ├── manage.py
-│   ├── node_modules/
+│   ├── todo_list/
-│   ├── controllers/
+│   │   ├── __init__.py
-│   │   └── taskController.js
+│   │   ├── settings.py
-│   ├── models/
+│   │   ├── urls.py
-│   │   └── Task.js
+│   │   └── wsgi.py
-│   ├── routes/
+│   ├── tasks/
-│   │   └── taskRoutes.js
+│   │   ├── migrations/
-│   ├── app.js
+│   │   ├── __init__.py
-│   ├── package.json
+│   │   ├── admin.py
-│   └── package-lock.json
-├── frontend/
+│   │   ├── apps.py
-│   ├── index.html
+│   │   ├── models.py
-│   ├── css/
+│   │   ├── tests.py
-│   │   └── styles.css
+│   │   └── views.py
-│   └── js/
+│   └── templates/
+│       ├── base.html
-│       └── script.js
+│       └── task_list.html
 └── database/
-    └── database.sqlite
+    └── db.sqlite3
 ```
 Explanation:

-backend/: This directory contains all the backend code using Node.js and Express.
+backend/: This directory contains all the backend code using Django.

-node_modules/: This is where all the dependencies of the backend will be installed when you run npm install.
+manage.py: Django's command-line utility for administrative tasks.

+todo_list/: This is the main Django project directory.

+__init__.py: This file marks the directory as a Python package.

+settings.py: Django project settings and configurations.

+urls.py: Project-level URL configurations.

+wsgi.py: WSGI application entry point.

+tasks/: This is the Django app directory that handles the tasks related functionality.

+migrations/: This directory contains database migration files.

+__init__.py: This file marks the directory as a Python package.

+admin.py: Django admin configurations for the tasks app.

+apps.py: App configuration.

+models.py: The models for tasks, where you define the data structure for a task.

+tests.py: Unit tests for the tasks app.

-controllers/: This directory contains the controllers for the tasks.
-These controllers will handle the logic for creating, reading, updating, and deleting tasks.
+views.py: The views for the tasks app, where you define the logic for creating, reading, updating, and deleting tasks.

-models/: This directory contains the Task model, which represents the data structure of a task and will be used to interact with the database.

-routes/: This directory contains the taskRoutes, which define the API routes for handling CRUD operations on tasks.

-app.js: This is the main file of the backend, where you set up the Express app, middleware, and API routes.

-package.json and package-lock.json: These files keep track of the project's dependencies and metadata.

-frontend/: This directory contains the frontend code using HTML, CSS, and JavaScript.

-index.html: The main HTML file for the application.

-css/: This directory contains the styles for the application.
+templates/: This directory contains the HTML templates for the frontend views.

-js/: This directory contains the JavaScript code.

 database/: This directory contains the SQLite database file where the tasks will be stored.